 at Woodhall Spa.

-She was put back together again and was mostly complete when I visited in May 2008, though the cut lines where her wings and tail were taken off were very obvious; a return visit a couple of years later found the spine and tail repainted and the aircraft looking more complete.
-Good to see progress being made!
+She was put back together again and was mostly complete in May 2008, though the cut lines where its wings and tail were taken off were very obvious; a couple of years later found the spine and tail repainted and the aircraft looking more complete.

 Find other photos of XM192 on the following sites: